Our Community

 2. Focusing on Freedom of Expression and Civil Discourse: We will encourage community members to engage with difficult topics while they deepen their capacity as curious, civil, and intellectual human beings.
 This position protects and nurtures our commitment to freedom of expression and civil discourse, focusing on teaching our students how to think and not what to think.
 To be clear, freedom of expression does not permit engaging in hateful acts or speech.

 Above all, our calling is to prepare students to engage with a rapidly changing world.
-By focusing on their well-being and our commitment to freedom of expression and civil discourse, we help nurture open minds that are practiced in cultivating community and ready to listen and lead in a pluralistic society (OR any environment).
+By focusing on their well-being and our commitment to freedom of expression and civil discourse, we help nurture open minds that are practiced in cultivating community and ready to listen and lead in any environment.

 Mission